Monday 1st March

 Lawson Cairns is now five miles behind the front line and is on water cart duty.

 A Chalmers United Free Church ladies’ working party put on a concert in exchange for a recent fundraiser for soldiers’ comforts.
-Many people could not gain access to the hall which was full.
-Rev. David Inglis presided over two hours of Scottish and Irish songs, preceded by the Belgian national anthem.
+The hall was full and many people could not gain access.
+Rev David Inglis presided over two hours of Scottish and Irish songs, preceded by the Belgian national anthem.

 Wednesday 17th March

-The Langholm Town Band issued its annual report, indicating that it currently has 20 playing members, less than normal because of military service.
+The Langholm Town Band, the oldest continuing brass band in Scotland, issued its annual report, indicating that it currently has 20 playing members, less than normal because of military service.
 Attendance at practices is good, considering how much overtime members are doing at the mills.

 Thursday 18th March

-HMS Dreadnought sank the submarine U-29 by ramming it in the Pentland Firth, off the north coast of Scotland’s mainland.
+HMS Dreadnought sank submarine U-29 by ramming it in the Pentland Firth, north of the Scottish mainland.

 Two British battleships, HMS Irresistible and HMS Ocean, sank after hitting drifting mines in the Dardanelles.